Crissium/SilverDict/README.md

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and React.

 You can access the live demo [here](https://reverse-proxy-crissium.cloud.okteto.net/) (the button to delete dictionaries is removed).
-It lives inside a free Okteto container, which sleeps after 24 hours of inactivity, so please bear with its slowness and refresh the page a few times if you are seeing a 404 error, and remember that it may be (terribly) out of sync with the latest code changes.
+It lives inside a free Okteto container, which sleeps after 24 hours of inactivity, so please bear with its slowness and refresh the page a few times if you are seeing a 404 error.
+Demo last updated on 9th October 2023.

-!!! **Feature Voting**

-Currently all whitespaces in headwords and search terms are removed, so that you don't have to search for both 'work table' and 'worktable.'
-But this could be a misfeature, as when you type 'obam,' the suggestions would include 'abnoba mons.'
-You [decide](https://nankai.feishu.cn/share/base/form/shrcneSxu9mGp4JpgOxkPe60RdR) if this is a good idea.

-Edit: if whitespace is retained, searching for 'kind hearted' will not return 'kind-hearted' or 'kindhearted.'
-So personally I think it is better to remove all whitespaces.

 ## Screenshots